A hemangioma is an abnormal buildup of blood vessels in the skin or internal organs.

 - A red to reddish-purple, raised sore (lesion) on the skin

 - A massive, raised, tumor with blood vessels

 Most hemangiomas are on the face and neck.

 Tests and Exams

 A hemangioma may occur with other rare conditions.
-You may need other tests to check for related problems.
+Other tests to check for related problems may be done.

 Treatment of Hemangioma

-Superficial or "strawberry" hemangiomas may not need treatment.
-They often go away their own, the appearance of the skin returns to normal.
-In some cases, a laser may be used to remove the small vessels.
+The majority of small or uncomplicated hemangiomas may not need treatment.
+They often go away on their own and the appearance of the skin returns to normal.
+Sometimes, a laser may be used to remove the small blood vessels.

-Cavernous hemangiomas that involve the eyelid and block vision can be treated with lasers or steroid injections to shrink the mass.
+Cavernous hemangiomas that involve the eyelid and block vision can be treated with lasers or steroid injections to shrink them.
 This allows vision to develop normally.
-Large cavernous hemangiomas or mixed hemangiomas may be treated with steroids either as oral medicines or injections into the hemangioma.
+Large cavernous hemangiomas or mixed hemangiomas may be treated with steroids, taken by mouth or injected into the hemangioma.

-Taking beta-blocker medicines such as propranolol may also help reduce the size of a hemangioma.
+Taking beta-blocker medicines may also help reduce the size of a hemangioma.